angelnga/PyBer_Analysis/README.md

   4. Average Fare per Ride and per Driver: Rural has the highest fare in both result.
 There might be two possible reason:
      - Each ride is longer in Rural
      - Lack on driver leading in a higher fare. <br>
   This can be proof by looking at the ratio between total riders and drivers.
-Every drivers in Rural has to serve 1.6 riders, Surburban is 1.27 riders, and Urban is 0.67 riders.
+Every drivers in Rural has to serve 1.6 riders, Suburban is 1.27 riders, and Urban is 0.67 riders.

 ### Weekly Fares by City Type (Early 2019)
 ![summary table](analysis/challenge_fare_summary.png)